kubedb/docs/docs/guides/qdrant/tls/overview.md

 9. `KubeDB-Provisioner` operator watches for the certificate secrets `tls-secrets`.

-10. When it finds all the tls-secrets, it creates the related `PetSet` so that the Qdrant database can be configured with TLS/SSL.
+10. When it finds all the tls-secrets, it creates the related `PetSet` so that the Qdrant database can be configured with TLS.

-In the next doc, we are going to show a step-by-step guide on how to configure a `Qdrant` database with TLS/SSL.
+In the next doc, we are going to show a step-by-step guide on how to configure a `Qdrant` database with TLS.